-But if a person -- this is your law -- if a person gets a subsidy they are not eligible for, which clearly will be the case if your major enforcement tool, the employer mandate, is not in place, the law requires you claw back 100 percent of that subsidy to which they were not entitled to.
+But if a person-this is your law-if a person gets a subsidy they are not eligible for, which clearly will be the case if your major enforcement tool, the employer mandate, is not in place, the law requires you claw back 100 percent of that subsidy to which they were not entitled to.

-\Mr. Werfel.
+Mr. WERFEL.
 Yes, I apologize.
 I mean, the hypothetical that you gave had a lot of moving pieces, but you are correct.
-We --

-\Mr. Ryan.
+We--

+Mr. RYAN.
 Okay.
 Somebody gets a subsidy they are not eligible for.

-\Mr. Werfel.
+Mr. WERFEL.
 The one question I have is we have discovered that this individual got an inappropriate subsidy.
 So we have made some connection with their employer to learn that information.

-\Mr. Ryan.
+Mr. RYAN.
 Which will be 2015 at the earliest.

-\Mr. Werfel.
+Mr. WERFEL.
 We could learn it in 2015.
 We will get the official employer report in 2016.
-Either way we are going to make the efforts --
+Either way, we are going to make the efforts-

-\Mr. Ryan.
+Mr. RYAN.
 All right.
-So two years.
+So 2 years.

-\Mr. Werfel. -- to validate the fact of coverage for each individual that is receiving a subsidy.
+Mr. WERFEL [continuing].
+To validate the fact of coverage for each individual that is receiving a subsidy.

-\Mr. Ryan.
-So somebody will get two years of a subsidy that they signed up for unknowingly, which they got, which the law does not make them eligible for.
-You will have to tax that back in two years' time to all of it.
+Mr. RYAN.
+So somebody will get 2 years of a subsidy that they signed up for unknowingly, which they got, which the law does not make them eligible for.
+You will have to tax that back in 2 years' time to get all of it.
 That is the law, correct?

-\Mr. Werfel.
-We are going to help the individual at the front end when they are filling out their taxes and they are navigating through the exchange to understand whether they have an employer plan --
+Mr. WERFEL.
+We are going to help the individual at the front end when they are filling out their taxes and they are navigating through the exchange to understand whether they have an employer plan--

-\Mr. Ryan.
+Mr. RYAN.
 I think you have already answered the question.

-\Mr. Werfel. -- that would have brought them --
+Mr. WERFEL [continuing].
+That would have brought them-

-\Mr. Ryan.
-If you do not have an employer mandate and you do not have the tool in the data hub which you claim you need to have to verify this, you are going to have a lot of people getting subsidies they are not supposed to get, and then you are going to hit them with a big tax bill in about two years to claw it back because the law requires you to do that.
+Mr. RYAN.
+If you do not have an employer mandate and you do not have the tool in the data hub which you claim you need to have to verify this, you are going to have a lot of people getting subsidies they are not supposed to get, and then you are going to hit them with a big tax bill in about 2 years to claw it back because the law requires you to do that.